Flow Research on Creativity

 This survey suggests a need for further research to understand creative flow and forms of flow that more internally-driven and understood.
 This is a continual challenge in the field of flow research, which is why they majority of findings and conclusions have been done on activities that are easier to measure and understand from the outside looking.
 This is also why sports and video games are the activities on which the majority of flow research and findings has been based to date.

-However, as we know from Mihaly Csikszentmihalyi’s initial research into flow, humans can experience a flow state doing any activity at all, and a key marker of flow is the enjoyment experienced, not the outer results produced.
+However, as we know from Mihaly Csikszentmihalyi’s initial research into flow, humans can experience a flow state doing any activity at all.
+Flow is most likely there is some level of challenge or an activity is associated with personal growth or meaning.
+A key marker of flow is the enjoyment experienced, not the outer results produced.

 Extensive research has suggested that mindfulness, creative visualization, relaxation techniques, and meditation are all beneficial in helping to manage emotional stress, symptoms associated with anxiety and depression, pain management, as well as many other areas of health as well, such as lowering blood pressure and improving cancer treatment outcomes.
 This is an overview of some of these studies.
 Research is ongoing.